Identification of Mature Female

 - Measures approximately 3/8 inch long with 1-inch legs

 - An hour-glass shape of bright red or orange-red color can be found on her abdomen

-Call the Banner Good Samaritan Poison and Drug Information Center immediately at 1-800-222-1222 to determine whether the bite victim can be cared for at home or will require treatment by a physician or hospitalization.
-Severe cases may require antivenom treatment.
+Call the poison center immediately at (800) 222-1222 to find out whether the bite victim can be cared for at home or will require treatment by a doctor or hospitalization.
+Severe cases may require anti-venom treatment.

 A black widow hides near its web by day, typically in a sheltered spot, and is active at night waiting on its web for prey.
 She does not hunt for prey.

 - Inspect your yard for the irregular white webs